uyotew/sudo-ku/README.md

   persist[=n]   does not require auth until n minutes has passed (default 15)

 identity:
-  the username or userid or (if prefixed with ':') the group the rule applies to
+  the username or (if prefixed with ':') the group the rule applies to

 target:
   the user that this rule allows running as